 - If the hat is placed on a space that represents a region of the United States, nothing happens for Andrew.

 - If the hat is placed on a donation symbol, Andrew puts a pawn on the space indicated at the top of the current round’s action card.
 If the indicated space is already occupied, Andrew does not place a pawn, and slides his action card one step to the right.

 - Human Resources: slide the current round’s action card the indicated number of positions to the right;

 - Management: Andrew takes a tile from each Department whose number appears on the current round’s action card.
 For each Department that is mentioned on the card but not available on the board, the player slides Andrew's action card one position to the right;

 - Construction: The player places Andrew's construction pawns in each city whose name appears on the current round’s action card.
 These pawns should be placed on house symbols; if no Housing space is available, the pawn is placed on a $ symbol (Commerce), instead.
 If not available, then place the pawn on a factory (Industry) or, finally, a bridge (Public Infrastructure).
 For each pawn that cannot be placed, slide the card by one position to the right;

 - R&D: The player moves Andrew’s transport cube in the region indicated on the action card to the right on its track by 1-3 spaces, as indicated on the action card.
 For each cube’s move that cannot be made, slide the action card by one position to the right.

 Note: Remember that only one player’s cube may occupy the last box of any transport track.

-The player resolves events as in the normal game: Take Income or Make a Donation.
-Note: As the normal game, if the hat is placed on the last (rightmost) position of the Timeline, the player may choose to do one or both of the following: Take Income and/or Make a Donation.
+The player resolves events as in the normal game: Collect Income or Make a Donation.
+Note: As the normal game, if the hat is placed on the last (rightmost) position of the Timeline, the player may choose to do one or both of the following: Collect Income and/or Make a Donation.
 The player then performs their action, activating Departments belonging to the same type as the action chosen.